jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

             [optimizer], feed_dict=feed_dict)
 ```

-#### Visualization
+#### Visualization of Gradient descent methods

 Here are some animations produced by Alec Radford in demonstrating how the gradient descent behaves for different algorithms.
-Regular gradient descent (red) learns the slowest and different algorithms have different descending patterns and speed.
-One point that is more interesting is how some algorithms overshoot the minimal or oscillate around it.
+Regular gradient descent (red) learns the slowest.
+Momentum based algorithm has a tendency to overshoot the target initially.
+Adagrad learns faster initially than RMSprop.
+But RMSprop provides a mechanism to erase old history which make learning more adaptable later.

 <div class="imgcap">
 <img src="/assets/dl/a1.gif" style="border:none;width:70%">